ucgmsim/velocity_modelling/wiki/Plotting-Velocity-Models.md

 ## I Want to Plot a Custom Domain

-Then you need to supply **all** of the following as arguments
+ou need to supply **all** of the following as arguments to `plot-velocity-model`:

-- The model origin latitude.
+- The model centre latitude.
-- The model origin longitude.
+- The model centre longitude.
 - The model bearing.
 - The model extents (in x and y-directions).